ctkelley/SIAMFANLEquations.jl/README.md

 If __log(version_number) < 0__ there's trouble!

-This is version v0.5.2: Chapter 5: Case studies
+This is version v0.5.3: I'm almost done and will spend the time between 0.5.3 and 0.6.0 fine tuning the notebook --> printbook map and fixing any bugs
+I find.

 The plan is, for version 5
 - v0.5.0 goes live when the codes when the first case study is in the printbook, mapped to the notebook, and the codes are done